rmindo/dappers/README.md

 ```

 #### dispatch
-A straightforward dispatcher, the object will be dispatched globally and can be access from component properties.
+A straightforward dispatcher that aggregate a state or object and access from component's properties.
 ```js
 // Dispatch with object
 this.props.dispatch({greetings: 'Hello World'})